 To diagnose fecal incontinence and develop a treatment plan, Dr. Brown and his team review your medical history and ask about your symptoms.
 To find the underlying cause of your condition, they complete a physical exam and might recommend a digital rectal exam or specialized diagnostic tests, such as imaging procedures or a colonoscopy.

-To reduce symptoms of fecal incontinence, Dr. Brown and his staff personalize a treatment plan tailored to your needs.
-They might recommend:
+To reduce symptoms of fecal incontinence, our team personalizes a treatment plan tailored to your needs.
+Such recommendation include:

-Don’t live with embarrassing fecal incontinence when numerous treatments are available at Alabama UROGYN.
-Book an appointment by phone or online for relief today.
+You don’t need to live with embarrassing fecal incontinence when numerous treatments are available at Alabama UROGYN.
+Schedule an appointment today.